 Commercial mortgages generally take over where business loans finish.
-Business loans up to £25,000 are unsecured, but for larger amounts lenders need security in order to reduce the risk to themselves.
-Because of the legal and administrative costs of taking security on commercial property it is considered uneconomic to borrow under £50,000 this way, and some lenders have a minimum of £75,000 or more.
+Business loans up to £25,000 are unsecured, but for larger amounts, lenders need security in order to reduce the risk they’re exposed to.
+Because of the legal and administrative costs of taking security on commercial property, it is considered uneconomic to borrow under £50,000 this way, and some lenders have a minimum of £75,000 or more.

 Because of the complexity we have teamed up with specialist commercial mortgage brokers who offer an online service to help you find the best deal.

 Generally lenders take the property you are buying as the only security for the commercial mortgage loan, which is typically 70% of the value of the property, and ask for a cash deposit for the balance of the purchase price.
 If you don’t have the cash you can offer the lender additional security, which is typically other properties which you have considerable equity in, but there could be a charge over other assets such as an insurance policy or shares.

 Can I get a commercial mortgage on a leasehold property?

 Only if the lease remaining is more than 70 years, for most lenders, otherwise you will need additional security.

 Commercial mortgages are typically from 3 to 25 years.
 Shorter term finance is also available and this may be called a bridging loan or property development loan, which you may have from a few weeks up to 24 months.

 Why can’t I find a definite rate?